 The reference design runs on the SmartFusion2 Security Evaluation Kit board.
-For more information about the SmartFusion2 Security Evaluation Kit board, see the SmartFusion2 Security Evaluation Kit.
+For more information about the SmartFusion2 Security Evaluation Kit board, refer to SmartFusion2 Security Evaluation Kit.

-Setting-up the Hardware
+Setting Up the Hardware

 The following steps describe how to setup the hardware: